adenekan41/redux-enhanced-slice/readme.md

   - `HYDRATE` (boolean): Whether to include a `HYDRATE` action in the slice.
 Defaults to `''`.
   - `debug` (boolean): Whether to enable debug mode.
 Defaults to `false`.
   - `ignoreDefaultReducers` (boolean): Whether to ignore the default reducers.
 Defaults to `false`.
+  - `shouldUseHydrate` (boolean): By default builders use HYDRATE and to over rule this behaviour you can disable it.
+Defaults to `true`.

 #### Returns